Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Tanks with filtration are simply easier to care for.
 And the larger the tank, the easier it is to maintain the system.
 A 55-gallon tank is much, much easier to maintain than a 1-gallon tank.

-That's not to say your Betta needs a 55-gallon tank of course, but a 5-10 gallon tank isn't a bad idea.
+That's not to say your betta needs a 55-gallon tank of course, but a 5-10 gallon tank isn't a bad idea.

 The actions of a filter also help to oxygenate the water.
-Betta do best with low-flow filtration, as they tend to get knocked around a lot by high-output filters.
+Bettas do best with low-flow filtration, as they tend to get knocked around a lot by high-output filters.
 Even a low-flow filter will help with oxygenation.

 Azoo Mignon Filter 60

+The Azoo Mignon Filter 60 is is an inexpensive nano filter for small tanks of up to 10 gallons.
+There are a few things I like about it.
 The first is the adjustable flow rate.
-As stated before, Betta don't do well with fast-moving currents.
+As stated before, bettas don't do well with fast-moving currents.
 They tend to get pushed around the tank, and that, of course, causes stress.

-With this filter you can position it and adjust the flow so your Betta isn't struggling.
+With this filter, you can position it and adjust the flow so your betta isn't struggling.

 I like that it's a hang-on-back filter.
 Many nano filters are fully submersible, and they take up a lot of space in the tank.
-If you're already starting with a small tank, you don't want to cut down your Betta's swimming area even more with a bulky filter.
+If you're already starting with a small tank, you don't want to cut down your betta's swimming area even more with a bulky filter.
 With the Azoo Mignon, only the intake submerges.

 Finally, I like that you can add your own filter media.
-Some filters are cartridge-based, and when the cartridge gets dirty you have to replace it with the exact same type of cartridge.
+Some filters are cartridge-based, and when the cartridge gets dirty you have to replace it with the exact type of cartridge.
 With this filter, you can use whatever fits.
 You might just want to use a sponge to catch debris, or you may want to include something like activated carbon.

-Rio Mini 90 Internal Power Filter
+Rio Mini 50 Internal Power Filter

-The output can be adjusted by the various included adapters, as well as the direction of the water output, to help keep Betta stress-free.
+The output can be adjusted by the various included adapters, as well as the direction of the water output, to help keep betta stress-free.